udemy/docker-logging/README.md

 You can run multiple instances of the application and all of them will log to the same rsyslog container.
 Tail the log to see all the messages.

+## Example 4 ##

+In this example, the application is logging to Unix syslog just like in Example 2.
+We will also created a dedicated logging container that will run Rsyslog.
+We will make use of a volume share the `/dev/log` socket address between containers.
+A volume makes sense in this case becase it is only intended to be visible to docker containers.

+Setup:
+- docker running on the single linux host
+- rsyslog container running on the host